 Blepharoplasty is performed to remove excess skin tissue from the upper lid.
 Blepharoptosis repair corrects weakness of the levator palpebrae muscle.
-This weakness results in the upper lid drooping with possible obstruction of the superior visual field if the abnormality is severe enough.
+This weakness results in the drooping of the upper lid with possible obstruction of the superior visual field if the abnormality is severe enough.
 Many cases of mild ptosis do not result in significant superior visual field compromise.
 Aging or (less commonly) disease may result in excess upper lid skin that overhangs the lashes and restricts the superior visual field.
-Blepharoplasty is most commonly done for cosmetic reasons, but may be medically necessary if vision is impaired.
-There are many causes of ptosis and pseudoptosis including congenital disorders; muscle, nervous, and mechanical disorders; complications due to eye surgery, eyelid and brain tumors, and age-related changes that damage the musculature of the eyelid.
+Blepharoplasty is most commonly performed for cosmetic reasons, but may be medically necessary if vision is impaired.
+There are many causes of ptosis and pseudoptosis, including congenital disorders; muscle, nervous, and mechanical disorders; complications due to eye surgery, eyelid and brain tumors, and age-related changes that damage the musculature of the eyelid.
 Many common medical disorders have been associated with ptosis including diabetes, stroke, and myasthenia gravis.
 If congenital ptosis is untreated in children, amblyopia (lazy eye) may develop.
 Ptosis repair typically involves reconstructive procedures on the levator muscle and connective tissues of the eyelid.

 A brow lift (repair of eyebrow ptosis), when performed to improve an individual's appearance in the absence of any signs and/or symptoms of functional abnormalities, is considered cosmetic.
 In extreme cases, if a person has significant brow ptosis, a brow lift may be needed for functional reasons.
 Brow lift surgery works by strengthening the tissues that support the brow.
 Often this is accomplished with a forehead procedure, which results in a less visible scar than procedures performed on the brow itself.
 It may be performed as a separate procedure or in conjunction with blepharoplasty or blepharoptosis repair.
 In some instances, a functional brow lift may be the only procedure required to correct functional superior visual field loss.

 Assessment of the degree of visual impairment due to either blepharoptosis or excess upper eyelid skin is critical in understanding the severity of functional impairment due to the condition.
 Two accepted standard methods for such measurement include visual field assessments and measurement of the margin reflex distance (MRD, also known as the mid-pupil to upper eyelid distance).
 Both these tests evaluate the degree of visual field loss due to the intrusion of either the upper eyelid edge or excess eyelid skin into the visual field (Meyer, 1989; Meyer, 1993).
-Visual field assessment may be done manually or via computerized analysis devices to evaluate and map an individual's peripheral field of vision for each eye.
+Visual field assessment may be performed manually or via computerized analysis devices to evaluate and map an individual's peripheral field of vision for each eye.
 Measurement of the MRD is a method that has been validated in research studies to correlate well with the results of visual field tests (Boboridis, 2001; Meyer, 1998).
-MRD is calculated by measuring the distance between the corneal light reflex (the central visual access) and the edge of either the upper eyelid or upper eyelid skin, which ever is closest.
-An MRD measurement of 2.0 mm is widely considered to be associated with significant visual impairment (Small, 1998).
+MRD is calculated by measuring the distance between the corneal light reflex (the central visual access) and the edge of either the upper eyelid or upper eyelid skin, whichever is closest.
+An MRD measurement of 2 mm is generally considered to be associated with significant visual impairment (Small, 1998).